A quick review for Ride Your Wave (Kimi to, Nami ni Noretara) 2019.

 The Island Arc – Episodes 23-31

 Damn.
-Nadia was always animated but it was never a cartoon – until now.
+Nadia was always animated but it was never cartoonish – until now.

 And the conventions of cartoons have their place for sure, but that place is just not at episode 23 onward of this particular series.
 There’s almost nothing to like in this arc as it’s pretty much a long stretch of excruciating filler.